picosonic/js13k-2022/README.md

 # To do list
 - [ ] Make flying killers chase closest bees or hives to damage
-- [ ] Make bees fly between flowers and hives, with route finding
 - [ ] Day / night transition
 - [ ] Parallax scrolling, with clouds or stars
 - [ ] State machine